-- Check out our DVAM 31 days of actions calendar.
+- Check out our DVAM 31 days of action calendar.

-- Choose one action from the calendar and make it happen.
+- Choose one action from the calendar each week, and make it happen.

 - Tell 3 people in your social network about the 31 days of action calendar, the action you chose, and how it went.